jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 ## Results

 ### 2D-Template matching can be used to find ribosomal subunits in cryo-FIB thinned lamella of mammalian cells

+To test whether we could detect individual ribosomes in mammalian cells we prepared cryo-lamella of mouse neutrophil-like cells.
+Low-magnification images of these lamellas clearly shows cellular features consistent with a neutrophil-like phenotype, mainly a segmented nucleus and a plethora of membrane-organelles, corresponding to the granules and secretory vesicles of neutrophils.
+We then proceeded to acquire micrographs on this lamella with a defocus of 0.5-1.0 um, 30 e/A2/s exposure and 1.5 A pixelsize.
+We manually selected multiple locations in the lamella and focused using standard low-dose techniques, i.e. by first ensuring correct focus by imaging a sacrifical area.
+The resoluting micrographs showed no signs of crystalline ice and had thon-rings to  resolution, indicating successfull vitrification.

+We used an atomic model of the 60S mouse ribosomal subunit  (6SWA) for 2D template matching.
+In a subset of images the distribution of cross-correlation scores significantly exceeded the distribution expected from non-signifcant matching.
+By using the criterion described by for thresholding potential matches we found that in images of cytosolic ompartments we found evidence of 10-500 ribosomes in the imaged area.

 ### cryo-EMILIA for 2D imaging of whole lamella